itpastorn/programmering-1-med-js/javascript-quirks.markdown

         return Number(value) === testing;
     }

-BTW: *Octal numbers are verboten in strict mode!*
+BTW: Octal *literals* (i.e. numbers that start with zero) are verboten in strict mode!
+But since parseInt most of the time gets a string as indata, you will still need the 2nd argument.

 ## Quirk #n: The || operator is the awesome (but not always boolean) ##